DerikSehn/strapi_danibosingeventos/frontend/server-action-instructions.md

     email: formData.get("email"),
   };

-  console.log(fields);
+  //console.log(fields);

   return {
     ...prevState,
     data: fields,
   };
 }
-When you submit the form, you should see our data console logged in our frontend via our console.log(formState); that we have in our signup-form.tsx file.
+When you submit the form, you should see our data console logged in our frontend via our //console.log(formState); that we have in our signup-form.tsx file.

 008-data-front-end.png